Senior Leadership Team

 Dr. Ko joins St. Elizabeth's from Massachusetts General Hospital where he served as Director of Regional Urology, overseeing affiliate sites, integrating clinical practices, sharing academic and community programs, developing lean practice programs, and exploring regional growth opportunities.

-Bridget A. Stewart, MBA, MS, Vice President, Operations
+Bridget A. Stewart, MBA, LPD, Vice President, Operations

 Bridget A. Stewart, MBA, MS, is responsible for oversight of clinical ancillary services, facilities, environmental services, emergency management, food and nutrition and Spiritual Care.
 Bridget joins St. Elizabeth's Medical Center from ECG Management Consultants where she has been serving as an interim Chief Operating Officer at Rutgers Health Group.
 In addition, she is an adjunct faculty member and serves on the advisory committee at Regis College in Weston, MA in the Masters of Healthcare Administration program.
 Prior to joining ECG, she served as Vice President for Physician Services at Elliot Health System, responsible for oversight, operations and strategy for the multi-speciality Elliot Physician Network.
 Earlier roles include Vice President of Clinical Operations at the Joslin Diabetes Center, Administrative Director at Children's Hospital Boston, Associate Administrator in the Department of Medicine a Brighton and Women's Hospital and Administrator of Clinical Programs in the Department of Cardiology at the University of Iowa Hospital.
 Bridget received a Bachelor of Science in Health Management and Policy and a minor in Health Promotion at the University of New Hampshire.
 She also received her Master's in Business Administration from St. Ambrose University in Davenport Iowa and her Doctorate of Law and Policy from Northeastern University in Boston, MA.
 She resides in Wayland with her husband and daughter.